taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: *"Ok Iri, how many hours until sunrise?"*

-Iri: *"Probably only 4...it took us too long to get off the ship!"*
+Iri: *"Probably only 4...I wish we'd had a chance to grab more food..."*

-Asoka: *"It's alright, we'll manage!
-So we run for 3 hours and then start looking for someplace to hide from the sun."*
+Asoka: *"We're just gonna have to manage.
+So!
+I say we run for at least 3 hours before looking for someplace to hide from the sun."*

 Iri: *"Just remember, you've been crawling in between the walls of a double-hulled warship for the last 28 days--"*